Review: All American Boys by Jason Reynolds and Brendan Kiely

 In this debut speculative YA mystery, a Black teen with premonition-like powers must solve her friend’s disappearance before she finds herself in the same danger.

 Sariyah Lee Bryant can hear what people need—tangible things, like a pencil, a hair tie, a phone charger—an ability only her family and her best friend, Malcolm, know the truth about.
-But when she fulfills a need for her friend Deja who vanishes shortly after, Sariyah is left wondering if her ability is more curse … Continue reading
+But when she fulfills a need for her friend Deja who vanishes shortly after, Sariyah is left wondering if her ability is more curse than … Continue reading

 Review: Between the World and Me by Ta-Nehisi Coates